NZR A class (1873)

 The NZR A class of 1873 consisted of three types of steam locomotives used on New Zealand's railway network of similar specification but differing detail.
 The first and most numerous were from the Dübs and Company, the next from the Wellington firm E.W.
 Mills Lion Foundry, and the last from the Scottish firm of Shanks.
-The specifications are for the Dubs Yorkshire engines.
+The specifications are for the Dübs/Yorkshire engines.

 Dubs

 The A class was the second class of steam locomotive (after 1872's F class) ordered to work on New Zealand's national railways.
 Initially ordered by the Public Works Department for use in the construction of lines in Canterbury and Taranaki, the A class was a small tank locomotive with a wheel arrangement of 0-4-0T.
 An initial twelve were constructed by Dübs and Company in 1873 and two more were built in 1875 by Yorkshire Engine Company.
 They were not just used by the Public Works Department; the New Zealand Government Railways also utilised the class to operate revenue services on smaller branch lines.
 Quickly outmoded for use on the lines they helped build, only one (A62) remained in government service by 1905, used on the Piha Tramway and later on NZR's Stores Branch Piha Tramway.
 By 1906 all Dubs A class locomotives were out of service for NZR.

 Their small size made them perfect for use on bush tramways and small private industrial sidings.
 Many members of the class survived for decades in private use, and although all are now retired from commercial service, four have survived to be preserved by railway enthusiasts and two of the four are currently in fully operational condition.
 One of these preserved locomotives, A 67, was the first in a cavalcade of locomotives at the celebration of the hundredth birthday of the Dunedin Railway Station.